The Cal State LA School of Nursing faculty, staff, students and University are celebrating the recently named Patricia A. Chin School of Nursing

 by Dr. Gail Washington

-The generous gift from the Chin family has demonstrated confidence in the continued commitment of faculty and staff to sustain quality Nursing programs to meet the needs of the diverse students we serve.
-Not only are we recognized for diversity and excellence locally but we continue to be nationally recognized.
-The U.S. News & World Report (2016) rated our Master’s degree program among the top nursing programs in the nation and our BSN programs have 95-100% pass rates on the NCLEX exam.
-As a result of our mission to engage diverse students in innovative ways to foster intellectual curiosity that engages pluralistic thought and discourse, the Patricia A. Chin School of Nursing recently received the national Higher Education Excellence in Diversity (HEED) award.
-In addition, the Chin School of Nursing was instrumental in planning and supporting the Haiti Nursing Foundation Gala as fundamental support to fiscally sustain and grow Haiti’s nursing program.
+What a difference a year makes!
+We are now the Patricia A. Chin School of Nursing!
+The generous gift from Drs.
+William and Patricia Chin has demonstrated their confidence in the continued commitment of faculty and staff in sustaining a quality nursing program.
+It is our mission to prepare health care practitioners to meet the health needs of the diverse communities we serve.
+Moreover, we foster intellectual curiosity and critical mindfulness that encourages pluralistic thought and acceptance.
+For our efforts, the School of Nursing recently received the national Higher Education Excellence in Diversity (HEED) 2017 award.
+Not only do we champion diversity and excellence locally but globally.
+The Chin School of Nursing was instrumental in planning and supporting the 2016 Haiti Nursing Foundation Gala to fiscally sustain and grow Haiti’s nursing program.

 Finally, after four years preparing for the transition from quarters to semesters, we successfully completed the 2016-17 academic year.
 Incredibly, the transition was much less painful than anticipated.
 We relished the opportunity to reassess and change curricular content and enhance pedagogy.
-Students have affirmed our efforts and acknowledge that semesters allow for slower paced mastery learning.
+Students have affirmed our efforts and acknowledges that semesters allow for slower paced mastery learning.
+Now, even as we prepare for our upcoming BRN approval visit, our faculty continue to be dedicated and committed to our students and our purpose.

-The Patricia A. Chin School of Nursing is committed to equipping students with the knowledge, expertise, confidence, and wherewithal to healthcare in a meaningful way that promotes the better good.
-We are excited about the cultivation of future innovations!
+The Patricia A. Chin School of Nursing is committed to equipping students with the knowledge, expertise, confidence, and wherewithal to influence healthcare in a meaningful way for the greater good!